Jarthianur/TestPlusPlus/README.md

 As floating-point equality comparison relies on a so called epsilon, we need to define such an epsilon.
 In order to not make you paying for things you don't use, there is a special comparator for floating point numbers, called F_EQUALS.
 It uses the global epsilon value by default, but allows to pass it a certain epsilon value for a single comparison.
-If you use this comparator at any point, you must define the global epsilon by invoking `SCTF_EPSILON(...)` macro once.
+If you use this comparator at any point, you must define the global epsilon by invoking `TPP_EPSILON(...)` macro once.
 You could use the machine epsilon, but this may lead into false-negative test results, as it could be too accurate.
 This epsilon is actually not the epsilon as per definition, but a precision threshold.
 For example if you use *0.001* as *epsilon*, *0.100234* and *0.100345* will be considered equals.